Deep-Symmetry/afterglow/README.md

 Please see https://github.com/brunchboy/afterglow for more information.
 ```

+NOTE: At this early stage of development, bear in mind that using
+Afterglow as an executable jar is wildly untested territory, and you
+are likely to discover surprising bugs.
+Although the project will
+evolve into a system that non-Clojure hackers can use, for now you are
+really best off playing with it inside a Clojure development
+environment.

 Assuming you are using it from within a REPL, there is a namespace
 `afterglow.examples` which is intended to help you get started quickly
 in exploring the environment, as well as serving as an example of how